Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

   </figcaption>
 </figure>

-Figure X shows how nb_filters and kernel_size correlate with accuracy and latency in the accuracy versus latency multi objective run.
-The top row indicates that nb_filters is a strong driver of both accuracy and latency.
-The nb_filters–RMSE panel includes a simple logarithmic best-fit curve, which highlights a diminishing returns pattern: error falls quickly as channel count increases from very small models, then tapers off once nb_filters reaches the mid range.
-The nb_filters–latency panel includes a linear best-fit line, which emphasizes the approximately linear growth of latency with channel count despite some scatter.
-Together, these two trends show that the most accurate models are also among the slowest, and that increasing nb_filters beyond the mid range mostly increases cost while providing only modest additional accuracy.
+Figure X shows how `nb_filters` and `kernel_size` correlate with accuracy and latency in the accuracy versus latency multi objective run.
+The top row indicates that `nb_filters` is a strong driver of both accuracy and latency.
+The `nb_filters`–RMSE panel includes a simple logarithmic best-fit curve, which highlights a diminishing returns pattern, i.e. error falls quickly as channel count increases from very small models, then tapers off once `nb_filters` reaches the mid range.
+The `nb_filters`–latency panel includes a linear best-fit line, which emphasizes the approximately linear growth of latency with channel count despite some scatter.
+Together, these two trends show that the most accurate models are also among the slowest, and that increasing `nb_filters` beyond the mid range mostly increases cost while providing only modest additional accuracy.

-The bottom row shows that kernel_size is a much weaker knob.
-Good and bad models are spread across the kernel sizes explored, and there is no clear monotonic trend between kernel_size and either RMSE or latency.
+The bottom row shows that `kernel_size` is a much weaker knob.
+Good and bad models are spread across the kernel sizes explored, and there is no clear monotonic trend between `kernel_size` and either RMSE or latency.
 Some kernel sizes contain both low error and high error models, and latency varies widely within each kernel size.
-This is consistent with kernel_size behaving as a secondary design choice once the receptive field is sufficient, while nb_filters primarily controls both model quality and computational cost.
+This is consistent with `kernel_size` behaving as a secondary design choice once the receptive field is sufficient, while `nb_filters` primarily controls both model quality and computational cost.

+A similar Optuna hyperparameter-importance analysis for the accuracy–latency run (not shown) yields the same qualitative ranking as the energy-aware study (see Fig. Z in [Section 4.5.2](#452-energy-oriented-hyperparameter-structure) for details).
+In both cases,  `nb_filters` dominates, `kernel_size` has moderate influence, and the remaining knobs contribute very little.
+This supports treating `nb_filters` as the primary design knob in the rest of our analysis.

 ---